Italian Renaissance sculpture: Middle of the century

+Lombardy

+The Dukes of Milan were the ambitious rulers of arguably the richest and most stylish of Italian states in the latter half of the century, and like their northern counterparts the Valois Dukes of Burgundy were ready to spend very large sums on the arts to promote their dynasties and states.
+In both cases these ambitions had collapsed in spectacular fashion by the end of the century.

+Lombardy, at the foot of the Alps, was closer to northern influences than most of Italy, and French and German sculptors had already been brought in for the massive programme of sculpture at the essentially Gothic Milan Cathedral, which was to take centuries to complete.
+In contrast, the Certosa di Pavia, a large monastery intended as the dynastic burial place for the dukes, was built and decorated rapidly from the 1460s, with a second burst of activity in the 1490s, and was largely complete by the dynastic collapse at the end of the century.
+It thus represents, especially in the exteriors, the largest survival to show the courtly Lombard taste of this period, becoming "more delicate in scale, more exquisite in technique.

 Crisis of the 1490s

 The end of the 15th century saw something of a crisis in sculpture, especially in Florence.
 After about 1485, the traditional sources of large commissions were drying up.
 Sculptural projects became smaller, often paid for by single individuals, above all the Medici.

 The French invasion of Italy in 1494 destabilized Italy and began a series of wars that by 1559 led to the Spanish and Austrian Habsburgs dominating the country.
 The Medici were expelled from Florence in 1494, later to return, and Ludovico Duke of Milan also fell in 1499.
 Many artists moved to avoid the fighting, including Michelangelo, who spent a year in Bologna.
 Leonardo's Sforza Horse was only one of the large projects abandoned in these years.
 The ambitious and stylistically advanced tomb of the French general Gaston of Foix, Duke of Nemours (d.
 1512) by Agostino Busti was abandoned when the French were expelled from Milan.
 The figures and some reliefs completed are in Milan, and other reliefs in Turin, with a drawing of the intended design, and casts of most parts, in London.